bingson/WinGolems/Readme.md

 <ul>
     <p> After downloading and unzipping the WinGolems project folder, navigate to that folder in file explorer and choose one of two options using the right-click context menu.
     <li><b> Option 1: run WinGolems.exe as administrator </b></p>
-     This option lets users try out the Quick Start Template without having to install AHK.
-If any changes are made to the ahk file, the executable must be recompiled, which requires AHK installation.
+     This option lets users try out the tutorial templates without having to install AHK.
+If any changes are made to a WinGolems AHK file, the executable must be recompiled, which requires AHK installation.
      <p><img src="assets\Screens\wingolems_exe.png" width="400"></p>

    </li>

    <li>
      <p><b> Option 2: run WinGolems.ahk as administrator </b></p>
-     This option requires AHK installation and lets users make changes and run the script immediately without needing to create a compiled executable.
+     This option requires AHK installation and lets users make changes and run/reload AHK scripts without needing to compile an executable.
      <p><img src="assets\Screens\run_master.png" width="400" alt="run_master.png" title="run_master.png" /></p>

    </li>